theSteveMitchell/postgres_upsert/README.md

 ### timestamp columns

 currently pg_upsert detects and manages the default rails timestamp columns created_at and updated_at.
-If these fields exist in your destination table, pg_upsert will keep these current as expected
+If these fields exist in your destination table, pg_upsert will keep these current as expected.
+I recommend you do NOT include these fields in your source CSV/IO, as pg_upsert will not honor them.

 * newly inserted records get a current timestamp for created_at
 * records existing in the source file/IO will get an update to their updated_at timestamp (even if all fields maintain the same value)